Quick Summary / TL;DR

 Sperrkonto (Blocked Account)

 Required for certain visas (students, job-seekers).
-You deposit a full year’s living costs, and the bank releases a fixed monthly amount.
+You deposit a full year's living costs, and the bank releases a fixed monthly amount.
+See the blocked accounts section below for more details.

 Requirements & Documents Checklist